toky0s/XImage/README.md

-# downloadImage
+# Image Thief
-Interface to get image from Unsplash, GraphicRiver
+Interface to download image from Unsplash, GraphicRiver